surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 **Automatic Multilingual Support:**

-The Meta (Facebook and Instagram) product catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
+The Meta (Facebook and Instagram) product catalog feed XMLs are automatically created in your site's language(s) from Polylang, qTranslate-XT, WPML, or the installed WordPress languages.

 After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Meta Catalog settings page for your feed URLs.